 With the exception of university and college tenure-track and tenured faculty, all teaching professionals, including college instructors, lecturers, K-12 teachers, community school teachers and graduate teaching assistants, who are current CLTA members (maintain an active membership from application to completion) are welcome to apply.
 The recipient should have no other grant support for the same project.

-Notification: Applicants will be notified of results by August 15 of the current year.
+Applicants will be notified of results by November 15 of the current year.

 References for potential applicants:

 - Action Research: A Guide for the Teacher Researcher (fourth edition)